 \section{Introduction}

-Let $\H$ be a complex Hilbert space.
-Denote by $\mathcal{B}(\mathcal{H})$ the set of all bounded linear operators on $\H$.
-A von Neumann algebra is a self-adjoint subalgebra of $\mathcal B(\mathcal H)$ that is closed in the weak operator topology.
-A factor is a von Neumann algebra whose center consists of scalar multiples of the identity.
-Factors are further classified by Murray and von Neumann into type I$_n$, I$_\infty$, II$_1$, II$_\infty$ and III factors (see \cite {Kadison2}).
+Let $\mathcal{H}$ be a complex Hilbert space.
+Denote by $\mathcal{B}(\mathcal{H})$ the set of all bounded linear operators on $\mathcal{H}$.
+A \emph{von Neumann algebra} is a self-adjoint subalgebra of $\mathcal B(\mathcal H)$ that is closed in the weak operator topology and contains the identity of $ \mathcal B(\mathcal H) $.
+A \emph{factor} is a von Neumann algebra whose center consists of scalar multiples of the identity.
+Factors are further classified by Murray and von Neumann into type I$_n$, I$_\infty$, II$_1$, II$_\infty$, and III factors (see \cite[Section 6.5]{Kadison2}).
 By definition, $\mathcal B(\mathcal H)$ is a type I factor.